extension-js/extension.js/programs/create/templates/react-typescript/template/README.md

 ```
 // Runs the app in the production mode.
 // Will open a new browser instance with your extension loaded.
-// This is how your browser extension will work once publihed.
+// This is how your browser extension will work once published.
 [projectPackageManager] start
 ```